-Mr Jamie Teo Miang Yeow ("Mr Jamie Teo") Mrs Yu-Foo Yee Shoon ("Mrs Yu-Foo") Mr Khoo Chi Siang Terence ("Mr Terence Khoo") Date of appointment 8 November 2002 1 November 2011 2 July 2018 Date of last re-appointment 27 April 2018 27 April 2018 26 April 2019 Age 48 71 50 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale) The re-election of Mr Jamie Teo as an Executive Director and CEO was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration Mr Jamie Teo's qualifications, expertise, past experiences and overall contributions since he was first appointed as a Director of the Company.
-The re-election of Mrs Yu-Foo as an Independent Non-Executive Director was recommended by the Nominating Committee, and the Board has accepted the recommendation, after taking into consideration Mrs Yu-Foo's qualifications, expertise, past experiences and overall contributions since she was first appointed as a Director of the Company.
-The re-election of Mr Terence Khoo as an Independent Non- Executive Director was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration Mr Terence Khoo's qualifications, expertise, past experiences and overall contribution since he was first appointed as a Director of the Company.
-Whether the appointment is executive, and if so, the area of responsibility Executive.
-Please refer page 33 for the key areas of responsibilities of the Executive Director and CEO.
-Non-Executive Non-Executive Job title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Director and CEO Chairman of the Digitalization Committee and a member of the Executive and Risk Management Committees Deputy Chairman of the Board of Director Chairman of the Nominating Committee, Lead Independent Director and a member of the Audit and Remuneration Committees Independent Non- Executive Director Member of the Audit, Nominating, Remuneration, Risk Management and Digitalization Committees.
-Professional qualifications Bachelor of Arts and Masters in Business Administration from the University of Adelaide, Australia Bachelor of Commerce, Nanyang University of Singapore Masters Degree in Business, Nanyang Technological University of Singapore Honorary Doctorate of Education, Wheelock College of Boston, USA Law degree, University of Sheffield, United Kingdom
+Mr Teoh Eng Hong ("Mr Teoh") Mdm Tan Hui Keng, Martha (Mdm Martha Tan) Mr Tan Chin Han Adam ("Mr Adam Tan") Date of appointment 18 June 1992 1 November 2011 3 January 2017 Date of last re-appointment 26 April 2019 26 April 2019 11 June 2020 Age 79 65 47 Country of principal residence Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Teoh as an Independent Non-Executive Director was recommended by the Nominating Committee and the Board has accepted the recommendation, after taking into consideration Mr Teoh's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+The re-election of Mdm Martha Tan as an Independent Non-Executive Director was recommended by the Nominating Committee, and the Board has accepted the recommendation, after taking into consideration Mdm Martha Tan's qualifications, expertise, past experiences and overall contribution since she was appointed as a Director of the Company.
+The re-election of Mr Adam Tan as an Independent Non-Executive Director was recommended by the Nominating Committee, and the Board has accepted the recommendation, after taking into consideration Mr Adam Tan's qualifications, expertise, past experiences and overall contributions since he was first appointed as a Director of the Company.
+Whether the appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Non-Executive Job title (e.g. Lead ID, AC Chairman, AC Member etc.) Chairman of the Remuneration and Executive Committees and a member of the Audit, Nominating, Remuneration and Risk Management Committees Chairman of the Audit Committee and a member of the Nominating, Remuneration and Risk Management Committees Chairman of the Risk Management Committee and a member of the Audit, Nominating, Remuneration, Digitalization and Executive Committees Professional qualifications Bachelor of Economics (1st Class Honours), University of Adelaide, Australia Degree (Honours) in Accountancy, University of Singapore Fellow Member of the Institute of Singapore Chartered Accountants Bachelor of in Accountancy (Honours), Nanyang Technological University, Singapore Chartered Accountant of Singapore Working experience and occupation(s) during the past 10 years Refer to Board of Directors' Profile on page 5.
+Shareholding interest in the listed issuer and its subsidiaries Refer to Directors' Statement on pages 49 to 51.